thundercore/developers-portal/docs-en/stablecoin.md

 6. Your USDT has been sent out successfully.

-* If you want to check the USDT transaction, please go to [Etherscan](https://etherscan.io/) rather than ThunderCore Scan (you cannot see the transaction record for internal transfer on ThunderCore Scan).
+* If you want to check the USDT transaction, please visit [Etherscan](https://etherscan.io/) rather than ThunderCore Scan (you cannot see the transaction record for internal transfer on ThunderCore Scan).

 ![alt-text](assets/img/withdraw_stablecoin_en/6.PNG)